yarnpkg/website/en/docs/cli/publish.md

 <p class="lead">Publishes a package to the npm registry.</p>

-Once a package is published, you can never modify that specific version, even if it is unpublished, so take care before publishing.
+Once a package is published, you can never modify that specific version, so take care before publishing.

 ##### `yarn publish`